Amaranth (Amaranthus sp).

 How to Control Amaranth.

-You can manage Amaranth by cultural and chemical means, but successful management of this weed is best if you adopt an integrated approach.
+You can manage this weed by cultural and chemical means.
+However, the best way to manage this weed is to adopt an integrated approach.

-- Hand weeding is effective to remove Amaranth.
+- Hand weeding works to manage this weed.
 However, it is only effective if the population is not too high or most of the plants are young.
-Once it matures control is much more difficult.
+Once this weed matures control is much more difficult.

-- Remove all flowering Amaranth plants offsite, rather than leave them on the ground.
-This ensures that no viable seed remains to regrow.
+- Remove all flowering plants offsite, rather than leaving them on the ground.
+This ensures that no viable seed remains.

 - Redroot Pigweed does not last in closely mown turf.
-However, Amaranth does establish in cool-season lawns when mowing frequency is reduced due to high temperatures and minimal soil moisture.
+However, it does establish in cool-season lawns when the mowing frequency is reduced due to high temperatures and minimal soil moisture.

 Management Calendar for Amaranthus sp.